Park locator

 Eden Project, St Austell

-With so much to see, do, and smell, this place is the perfect mix of interactivity and educational - illustrating how our ecosystems are being impacted by climate change.
+With so much to see, do, and smell, this place is the perfect mix of interactivity and education—illustrating how our ecosystems are being impacted by climate change.

-Alternatively, if you’re staying in Wales, just a short journey from Brynowen Holiday Park is the Centre for Alternative Technology, an eco-centre which utilises interactive exhibits to showcase alternative ways of using technology – perfect for a family day out.
-The kids will definitely be entertained here, they can take a ride on the cliffside railway which works purely by balancing water, or wander through the woodlands and seek out some fabulous views of Snowdonia.
+Alternatively, if you’re staying in Wales, just a short journey from Brynowen Holiday Park is the Centre for Alternative Technology, an eco-centre which utilises interactive exhibits to showcase alternative ways of using technology.

 Another way to be more environmentally friendly is to leave the car on-park and find alternative ways to discover the surrounding area.

 Cycle trails give you the chance to explore at your own pace with the family, exercise, and be more eco-friendly all at the same time.
-With so many of our local towns and seaside resorts offering local bike hire, it's an easy way to do your part for the environment whilst on holiday.
-If you’re staying at Highfield Grange why not try the nearby cycling route from Clacton-on-Sea to Frinton-on-Sea and you’ll be rewarded with some stunning views of the Essex coastline.
+If you’re staying at Highfield Grange, try the nearby cycling route from Clacton-on-Sea to Frinton-on-Sea and you’ll be rewarded with stunning views of the Essex coastline.

-If you’re not in the mood for cycling, walking and hiking trails are a brilliant environmentally friendly alternative, whilst giving you the time to explore the areas of natural beauty around you.
-If you’re staying at Whitley Bay Holiday Park, make time to walk the trail from Whitley Bay to St Mary’s Island, it’s an easy and flat walk that is perfect for the whole family, and if you’re really lucky you might spot some seals!
+If you’re not in the mood for cycling, walking and hiking trails are a brilliant alternative.
+If you’re staying at Whitley Bay, walk the trail to St Mary’s Island—it’s an easy and flat walk perfect for the whole family, and if you’re really lucky you might spot some seals!

 Or, if you’re seeking a truly memorable experience, horse-riding is a wonderful and unique way to discover a destination.
 Lots of local riding centres offer guided rides along trails designed to show you the beauty of the surrounding countryside.
-Horse-riding is also a great opportunity for the kids to bond with the animals, and get them more interested in exploring nature.
-Plan a visit to Kelburn Estate and Country Centre just a 20 minute drive from Wemyss Bay or check out Bigland Hall Equine Group which is close to our Lake District Holiday Parks and start exploring!
+Plan a visit to Kelburn Estate and Country Centre or check out Bigland Hall Equine Group near our Lake District Holiday Parks.

-There are so many ways to be more eco-friendly whilst making memories on holiday, so we’ve chosen picked just a few.
-Got any of your own recommendations on how to make your holiday more eco-friendly?
+Got any recommendations on how to make your holiday more eco-friendly?
 Share them with us on our Facebook Page.